 Ad fraud by region

-The cost of ad fraud is predicted to increase in all regions over the next few years, with the global figure rising to $87 billion from $34 billion.
-It seems that APAC will continue to be the hardest hit, with losses nearly tripling from $19 billion to $56 billion.
+The cost of ad fraud is predicted to increase in all regions over the next few years, with APAC will continue to be the hardest hit, with losses more than doubling from $33 billion to $75 billion.

-Interceptd find in their 2018 Mobile Ad Fraud Report that Android suffers from a slightly higher level of digital ad fraud than iOS, with 26.9% of app traffic fraudulent, compared to 21.3%.
+Mobile Ad Fraud Detection and Prevention company Interceptd find in their 2019 Mobile Ad Fraud Report that Android suffers from a slightly higher level of digital ad fraud than iOS, with 31% of app traffic fraudulent, compared to 25%.

 Android ad fraud